Promo code SPRING2022 will be automatically applied at checkout!

 • High stress levels

-There are often no symptoms of high blood pressure so it’s important to monitor your blood pressure regularly.
-High blood pressure can increase your risk of developing heart disease, having a stroke, developing hardening of your arteries which leads to decreased blood flow, and even dementia.
+There are often no symptoms of high blood pressure, so it’s important to monitor your blood pressure regularly.
+High blood pressure can increase your risk of developing heart disease, having a stroke, developing hardening of your arteries, which leads to decreased blood flow, and even dementia.

-5) Waist Circumference
+5) Waist circumference

 The last marker of metabolic health is your waist circumference.
 Your waist circumference is the measurement taken around your abdomen at the level of your belly button.
-Similar to the idea of a body mass index (BMI) test, this measurement can let you know if you may be generally at risk, though more individualized assessment may be needed to confirm.
+Similar to the idea of a body mass index (BMI) test, this measurement can let you know if you may be generally at risk, though a more individualized assessment may be needed to confirm.

 Having excess fat around your abdominal area may be more dangerous to your health than having fat in other areas.
 This is because this “visceral fat” is metabolically active and increases your risk of heart disease, high blood pressure, diabetes, high cholesterol, and sleep apnea.